On this page

 Latex allergy can be prevented by protecting workers from latex exposure.
 Employers should:

-- Ensure that workers use good work and housekeeping practices to remove latex-containing dust from the workplace including avoiding contact with eyes and face, handwashing after glove removal, and using HEPA vacuums to clean up dust.
+- Ensure that workers use good work and housekeeping practices to remove latex-containing dust from the workplace, including avoiding contact with eyes and face, handwashing after glove removal, and using HEPA vacuums to clean up the dust.

-- Provide workers with education programs about latex allergy.
+- Provide workers with education and training programs about latex allergy.

 - Distribute periodic screening questionnaires for workplaces where latex gloves are used routinely.

 Persons allergic to latex rubber products should consult an allergist to find out if they are actually allergic to latex (natural) rubber or to chemicals that are in synthetic rubbers.
 They should also advise their physicians and dentists so that alternate products can be used.